-Since the Collaborative, I completed an MSc in Animal Welfare and Behaviour at the University of Guelph.
+Since the Classy Awards, I completed an MSc in Animal Welfare and Behaviour at the University of Guelph.
 I sought this academic institution as it houses the Campbell Centre for the Study of Animal Welfare (CCSAW), which is described by director Dr. Tina Widowski as, “drawing strength from having people with different perspectives, different talents, and different approaches to the consideration of non-human animals.”
 As the Fellowship and Leadership Council highlighted, it’s important to involve several perspectives when generating new ideas and developing innovations.
 I believe future Fellows will find their plans altered to some extent by their experience with the Classy Awards Fellowship program.
 Whether it is considering graduate studies, gaining new insights, or taking time for self-reflection, participation in the Fellowship guarantees a thought-provoking process.

 Lindsay Nakonechny has a Master’s of Science (MSc) in Animal Behaviour and Welfare from the University of Guelph and was a 2014 Fellow.